Tenebryo/imgui-vulkano-renderer/README.md

 ### Misc.

-The font altas texture are reloaded with the following:
+The font altas texture can be reloaded with the following:

 ```rust
 renderer.reupload_font_texture(&mut imgui_ctx, device.clone(), queue.clone());